 The aim of the reserves policy is to maintain free reserves in unrestricted funds to enable the Company to implement its strategy by funding specific investments as they arise.
 In addition, the Chairman has given the Company a formal undertaking that he will personally ensure that SF will have sufficient funds to honour any financial commitments that the board decide to make on foot of investment recommendations made by him.
-It is judged that there are sufficient resources to allow the Company to implement its strategy over the next few years.
+In addition, during the year, the Company and Chairman executed a €2m revolving standby facility under which unsecured bridging advances may be drawndown by the Company as needed.